kaishx/wfa/README.md

 ## 1. Introduction & Thesis

+In 2024, I was introduced to a form of pseudo-gambling on the stock market by a friend.
+It was the two 3x leveraged semiconductor ETFs, SOXL and SOXS, which were incredibly volatile in that period, and could see massive downs and ups then.
+While watching them on my stock app, I noticed that the tracking within them was not perfect - in essence, one could have moved by 3% while the other, 2.95%.
+I thought I found a hack which would exploit this difference, and I came up with my own trading strategy to arbitrage my market position (make it delta neutral) while betting on the fact the absolute movements would meet each other again.
+Alas, 1 week in, I did my first good Google search, and that was when I found out my "exploitation" had already been done for many decades - Pairs Trading.

 Pairs trading is often presented as the "hello world" of quantitative finance: find two stocks that move together, and when they drift apart, bet on them snapping back.
 In theory, it's **market-neutral** and robust.
 In practice, it's a minefield of regime shifts (correlations breaking) and execution friction (slippage eating profits).

-I initiated this project to answer a specific, practical question: **Can a retail algorithm effectively capture alpha on a 15-minute timeframe after accounting for real-world trading costs?**
+Hence, I started this project to get my answers to a specific, practical question: **Can a retail algorithm effectively capture alpha on a 15-minute timeframe after accounting for real-world trading costs?**

 To answer this, I couldn't just run a simple backtest.
 I needed a rigorous "stress test" machine—something that could re-optimize itself hundreds of times over years of data without cheating (looking ahead).
 This is called **Walk-Forward Analysis (WFA)**.